Want to save this recipe?

 Enter your email below & we’ll send it to your inbox.
 Plus get great new recipes from us every week!

-There’s something magical about a classic snickerdoodle- the warm, sweet flavor of cinnamon mixed with soft, buttery dough makes it a favorite recipe in many households.
-This recipe takes the snickerdoodle cookie to the next level with its thick, chewy texture, thanks to the addition of cream cheese.
+There’s something magical about a classic snickerdoodle—the warm, sweet cinnamon flavor paired with soft, buttery dough makes it a favorite recipe in many households.
+This recipe takes the snickerdoodle cookie to the next level, thanks to the addition of cream cheese, with a thick, chewy texture.
 These chewy snickerdoodles are rolled in a cinnamon-sugar mixture for that signature, slightly crunchy coating.

 The Chemistry of Snickerdoodles